 If our influenza neuraminidase inhibitor drug candidate, RWJ-270201, receives FDA or foreign regulatory approval, it will have to compete with a number of products that are already on the market such as vaccines, the two influenza neuraminidase inhibitors already on the market, the drugs amantadine and rimantadine and with additional products that may beat RWJ-270201 to the market.
-If approved, RWJ-270201 will be, at best, the third neuraminidase inhibitor to the market, because the FDA approved Glaxo-Wellcome plc's neuraminidase inhibitor product in the U.S. and in several other countries, and because the FDA also approved Hoffman-La Roche's neuraminidase inhibitor.
+If approved, RWJ-270201 will be, at best, the third neuraminidase inhibitor to the market, because the FDA has approved both Glaxo-Wellcome's and Hoffman-La Roche's neuraminidase inhibitors in the U.S. and both companies have also obtained approval in several other countries.
 Both Glaxo-Wellcome and Hoffmann-La Roche, the companies responsible for the development and marketing of the two neuraminidase inhibitors that reached the market before RWJ-270201, are large multinational pharmaceutical companies that have significant financial, technical and human resources and could therefore establish brand recognition and loyalty with consumers before RWJ-270201 is on the market.
-In addition, a vaccine is currently in preclinical development that may immunize people against all strains of the flu virus, rendering flu drug products like ours obsolete.
+Another potential competitor is Aviron Inc. with their inhaled FluMist vaccine.
+They are in the process of completing the requirements they believe necessary to support a Biologics License Application to the FDA in the fourth quarter 2000.
 Products marketed by our competitors may prove to be more effective than our own, and our products, if any, may not offer an economically feasible or preferable alternative to existing therapies.
 If we fail to adequately protect or enforce our intellectual property rights or secure rights to patents of others, the value of those rights would diminish.

 Our success will depend in part on our ability and the abilities of our licensors to obtain patent protection for our products, methods, processes and other technologies to preserve our trade secrets, and to operate without infringing the proprietary rights of third parties.
 If we or our partners are unable to adequately protect or enforce our intellectual property rights for our products, methods, processes and other technologies, the value of the drug candidates that we license to derive revenue would diminish.
 Additionally, if our products, methods, processes and other technologies infringe the proprietary rights of other parties, we could incur substantial costs.
-To date, the U.S. Patent and Trademark Office has issued to us nine U.S. patents for our various inventions.
+The U.S. Patent and Trademark Office has issued to us a number of U.S. patents for our various inventions and we have in-licensed several patents from various institutions.
 We have filed additional patent applications and provisional patent applications with the U.S. Patent and Trademark Office.
 We have filed a number of corresponding foreign patent applications and intend to file additional foreign and U.S. patent applications, as appropriate.
 We cannot assure you as to:

-- the degree and range of protection any patents will afford against competitors with similar products; - if and when patents will issue; or - whether or not others will obtain patents claiming aspects similar to those covered by our patent applications.
+- the degree and range of protection any patents will afford against competitors with similar products; - · if and when patents will issue; or - whether or not others will obtain patents claiming aspects similar to those covered by our patent applications.